sriniguna/quotes-collection/README.md

 	* `[quotcoll orderby="random" limit=1]` displays a random quote
 * **The template function**: To code the random quote functionality directly into a template file, the template function `quotescollection_quote()` can be used.
 Please refer the plugin homepage for details.
 * **Import/Export** your collection of quotes in JSON format *(new in 2.0)*.
 * The plugin suppports localization.
-Refer the plugin page or 'other notes' for the full list of available languages and the respective translators.
+Refer the plugin page or readme.txt for the full list of available languages and the respective translators.

 For more information, visit the [plugin homepage](http://srinig.com/wordpress/plugins/quotes-collection/).